drts01/notes/stackedit/Giving Interview.md

 Tell me about a project:
  - What was the problem?
- - How did you check/validate your code/service?
+ - How did you check/validate your code/service? (test and build automation)
+ - Did
  - How did you document your work? (code comments, readme, wiki)
  - How did you deploy?
  -